voodoo/blog-mm/source/articles/2015-08-20-guitar-stuff.html.md

 So I needed a guitar.
 Then I needed to learn it.

-Ok, so my Rock Star carreer never really took off and it did not happen exactly like that but designing and learning about guitars has been real fun.
+Ok, so my Rock Star carreer never really took off and it did not happen exactly like that but designing and learning about guitars has been real fun, even therapeutic.

-Learning how to play is fun also - but not as easy as learing about them :P
+_Learning_ how to play is fun also - but not as easy as learing about them :P

 Here are some things I put together, documenting the design.